hanswall29/dotfiles/README.md

 This rice is currently WIP
-Simple sway rice that i'm currently making.
-Transcend themed
+Simple sway rice that i'm currently making (also doing global overhaul in overhaul branch)

 **List of programs for this rice:**
 - sway